7 Days to Vegas: Plot

 Hollywood big shots bet on anything in "sin city".

 Duke is a washed up former actor still living in LA.
 He runs a local poker game with a variety of characters.
-One day a director Sebastion joins the game and quickly becomes the best player.
-While Sebastion is a stereotypical douchebag Hollywood director he has access to the people with more money willing to play and Duke partners up with Sebastion to make more and more money.
+One day a director Sebastian joins the game and quickly becomes the best player.
+While Sebastian is a stereotypical douchebag Hollywood director he has access to the people with more money willing to play and Duke partners up with Sebastian to make more and more money.
 The guys have side bets on everything from can you make a paper ball into trash can for $500 to can the little person blindfolded on the roof jump into the pool safely.
 (Spoiler...he makes it).
-The game grows bigger and bigger and Sebastions true colors start to show more and more.
+The game grows bigger and bigger and Sebastian's true colors start to show more and more.
 He always has an angle and if you make a prop bet with him you can be sure he’s rigged the odds in his favor.
-Sebastion doesn’t need the money it’s all about winning for him.
+Sebastian doesn’t need the money - it’s all about winning for him.
 For Duke this is his only source of income and he steadily saves wads of cash buried in his yard until he’s saved up over $1,000,000.
-Through a Ponzi scheme run by Sebastions friend Duke loses everything and Sebastion brags he never invested a dime with the guy.
-This is when Duke has had enough and decided to put in motion a series of events that ends with a bet on Duke walking to Las Vegas in 7 days 280 miles with pages of rules and stipulations.
-Duke gets $1,000,000 and puts it up against Sebastions $5,000,000 that Duke can do it.
+Through a Ponzi scheme run by Sebastian's friend Duke loses everything and Sebastian brags he never invested a dime with the guy.
+This is when Duke has had enough and decides to put in motion a series of events that ends with a bet on Duke walking to Las Vegas in 7 days 280 miles with pages of rules and stipulations.
+Duke gets $1,000,000 and puts it up against Sebastian's $5,000,000 that Duke can do it.
 The guys pile in an RV and follow Duke on his 7 day journey filled with prop bets along the way.

-There are plenty of double crosses and things are never what they seem and in the end everyone gets what they deserve... or do they??
+There are plenty of double crosses and things are never what they seem and in the end everyone gets what they deserve... or do they?